Sun-dried Tomato Hummus without Tahini. A delicious riff on traditional hummus.

 The Superbowl will be here before you know it, so I’m starting to test some Superbowl festive recipes just in case we get invited to a party.
 (Hint hint).

 Anyway, back to this recipe.
 I’ll be making this over and over.
 Easy as can be.
 We started out eating this with crackers and then switched over to corn chips.
 Very good either way.
+And of course mixed fresh veggies are always a good pairing for any hummus.

 - 1 1/2 ounces dry sun-dried tomatoes